whtghst1/udt-net/README.md

-**Notice** It appears the underlying native udt library is no longer being maintained.
-There have been no new releases since Feb 2013.
-This library is simply a wrapper around the native library.
-This library has very little functionality on it's own.
-While I can make minor fixes to this wrapper library, I can not fix any issues discovered in the underlying native udt library, where most of the functionality resides.
+*Notice** This is a fork of the original UDT-NET library.
+Niether of them have been maintained in quite some time.
+The native udt library has not been maintained since 2013 and this libary has not been updated since 2015.
+This library is simply a .NET wrapper around the native library.
+I have structred the code to include the native library source to faciliate a cleaner way to build.
+I have also updated both the native libary and the this libary to use Visual Studio 2017.
+I also updated the Windows SDK target to be Windows 10.

 # Overview